-SIGCHI sponsors students to attend Turing Award Celebration
+SIGCHI sponsors 13 students from around the world to attend the ACM 50 Years of the A.M.
+Turing Award Celebration

 ACM awarded the first A.M.
 Turing Award fifty years ago to Alan Perlis for his work on advanced programming techniques and compiler construction.
 This June 23-24 ACM will celebrate 50 years of the Award with an event in San Francisco.
 Named for the computing pioneer Alan Turing, this award recognizes major contributions of lasting importance in the computing field.
 In total, 64 men and women from around the world have received the Turing Award, the highest honour in the field of computing.